- BlueCross is offering air ambulance providers the opportunity to join our networks.

 - Providers who don’t join our network will receive three times what Medicare pays.

 Why this matters to you

 We’re committed to negotiating these savings to manage claims costs and slow the growth of premium increases.
 If this contract revision had been in place last year, BlueCross could have saved between $18 and $23 million on behalf of our members and customers.

 An important point to stress is that these coverage changes do not affect members who require emergency transport, such as those who have suffered severe trauma at the scene of an accident.
-Emergency air transport between facilities will be covered at in-network rates, and in-network benefits will be applied, if ground transport would place a member’s life in jeopardy.
+Emergency air transport to the nearest facility equipped to treat the illness or injury will be covered, with in-network benefits applied, if ground transport time poses a threat to the individual’s health.

 Transport for minor injuries such as broken bones and fractures, moving a loved one to a closer location, and transplant surgery are examples of non-emergency, or elective, air transport.
 We’ll require prior approval – when your doctor asks BlueCross ahead of time to cover the service – for non-emergency air ambulance transfers.